apache/kylin/website/_docs/tutorial/setup_systemcube.md

 Kylin provides system-cube.sh from v2.6.0, users can automatically create system cube by executing this script.

-- Create System Cube：`sh system-cube.sh setup`
+- Create System Cube：`sh bin/system-cube.sh setup`

 - Build System Cube：`sh bin/system-cube.sh build`

-- Add crontab job for System Cube：`bin/system.sh cron`
+- Add crontab job for System Cube：`sh bin/system-cube.sh cron`

+**Note**: System-cube.sh will call ${KYLIN_HOME}/bin/build-incremental-cube.sh to submit build job.
+In build-incremental-cube.sh, the user name and password of ADMIN:KYLIN are used by default as authentication to call kylin's rebuild API.
+If you have changed the password of the ADMIN user or want to use a user other than ADMIN to submit the build job, please find the ADMIN:KYLIN in build-incremental-cube.sh and replace it with the correct user name and password.

 ## <span id="Details of System Cube">Details of System Cube</span>